 Franchises require an eCommerce solution that supports both franchisor and franchisee hierarchies.
 Many franchisors operate within complex structures that include sub-brands, divisions, and business units.
 They need to adjust various parameters for their franchisees, from the websites they can view, the products and prices available to them, or their payment terms.
 Similarly, franchisees should be able to manage their employees independently and assign unique permissions to them.

 Franchises often employ various roles in their value chain.
 Procurement specialists are responsible for identifying necessary products.
 Purchasing managers approve purchases and ship them to the warehouse.
 Account managers handle payments.
-The eCommerce solution must cater to these franchisee corporate roles and streamline and automate their tasks where possible.
+The automated eCommerce solution must cater to these franchisee corporate roles and streamline and automate their tasks where possible.

 Many franchisees are obligated to procure, use and sell products and services dictated by the franchisor.
 The franchisor may either supply franchisees with their own products or provide them with approved suppliers from which to purchase.